elucian/bee/syntax/structure.md

 ### Code block
 Statements can be contained in blocks of code.

-* do    ** anonymous simple context block
+* do    :anonymous simple context block
-* with  ** create a scope qualifier suppression block/ mapping block
+* with  :create a scope qualifier suppression block/ mapping block
-* when  ** create multi-path conditional selector
+* when  :create multi-path conditional selector
-* check ** create a multi-path value selector
+* check :create a multi-path value selector
-* cycle ** create unconditional repetitive block of code
+* cycle :create unconditional repetitive block of code
-* while ** create conditional repetitive block of code
+* while :create conditional repetitive block of code
-* scan  ** create visitor block for all elements in a collection
+* scan  :create visitor block for all elements in a collection
-* trial ** create trial/error block of code to handle exceptions
+* trial :create trial/error block of code to handle exceptions

 **notes:**